 Supplies Needed for a Paper Christmas Tree Garland

-- Cardstock in colors of your choice (note: make sure to buy cardstock that’s colored on both sides – unlike scrapbook paper, which is usually white on the back.)
+- Colored cardstock (make sure to buy cardstock that’s colored on both sides – unlike scrapbook paper, which is usually white on the back.)

 - Paper cutter (or scissors and a ruler)